Skip to main content

 Problem

-The conditions that affect the demand for and quality of senior housing have historically been understudied.
+The conditions that affect the vulnerability and longevity of people in senior housing have historically been understudied.

 Understanding the health and housing needs of America’s aging population requires additional research.
 Three areas are particularly important:

 • Vulnerability: Senior housing and care operators have historically lacked sufficient understanding of the vulnerability levels of their residents.
-Further understanding can help indicate where frailty management and intensive support are needed to protect older adults from adverse health outcomes.
+Further understanding can help indicate where active management of chronic conditions and functional needs could protect older adults from adverse health outcomes.

-• Longevity: Older adults and their families have lacked comprehensive research on the longevity of older adults in senior living facilities.
-Further research is needed to explore if residents of senior housing live as long or longer than similar seniors who do not reside in a congregate community.
+• Longevity: Older adults and their families have lacked comprehensive research on the longevity and quality of life of older adults in senior living communities.
+Further research is needed to explore if residents of senior housing have lower mortality rates and greater longevity than seniors who live in non-congregate settings.

-• Health Outcomes: Senior housing residents and care operators lack information on the outcomes of older adults in senior living facilities.
+• Health Outcomes: Senior housing residents and care operators lack information on the quality of care and health outcomes of older adults in senior living communities.
 Further understanding of outcomes of older adults in senior housing can assist operators in yielding better outcomes for their residents.

 Solution

-NORC is conducting cutting-edge research into the conditions that affect senior housing.
+NORC is conducting cutting-edge research into the health and housing needs of older adults.

 The National Investment Center for Seniors Housing & Care (NIC) contracted NORC to conduct three research activities to shed new light on the conditions that impact senior housing: